Willtor/ThreadScan/README.md

 # The ThreadScan Memory Reclamation System

+## Author's Note

+Threadscan is succeeded by Forkscan (https://github.com/Willtor/forkscan) for memory reclamation in concurrent data structures.
+This repository is kaput, but Threadscan is kept in a maintenance branch of Forkscan.
+I will still respond to bug reports (info below) for Threadscan, but I won't be adding new features.
+Cheers!

 ## Introduction

 ThreadScan is a library for performing automated memory reclamation on concurrent data structures in C and C++.